A History Of Baseball Cards

 W – Strip Cards

-Hall of Famer King Kelly, one of the more talented and colorful players of the time is one of the more popular and valuable cards from the set.
+Hall of Famer King Kelly (card shown above), one of the more talented and colorful players of the time, is one of the more popular and valuable cards from the set.
 A recent Kelly sale of a PSA 8 version of his card sold for $38,000.

 PSA notes that only 54 of Kelly’s cards from the set have been graded.
 Cap Anson, also a Hall of Famer, is the most valuable card in the set–PSA notes that 60 Anson cards have been graded.

-Michael "King" Kelly wrote baseball's first autobiography "Play Ball: Stories of the Ball Field in 1888".
-Kelly, also considered to be the Babe Ruth of his time, invented the "hit and run" while also developing the "double steal" and infield shift.
+Michael “King” Kelly wrote baseball’s first autobiography, “Play Ball: Stories of the Ball Field in 1888”.
+Kelly, also considered the Babe Ruth of his time, invented the “hit and run” while also developing the “double steal” and infield shift.
 In 1887, Kelly hit .394 and stole 84 bases for the Boston Beaneaters.

-In 1890, the major US cigarette companies joined forces, resulting in the formation of the American Tobacco Company and included Goodwin & Co, along with Allen & Ginter, among other cigarette brands.
-The company soon became known as the “Tobacco Trust,” given its near-monopoly on the cigarette market at the time.
+In 1890, the major US cigarette companies joined forces, resulting in the formation of the American Tobacco Company, including Goodwin & Co, along with Allen & Ginter, among other cigarette brands.
+The company soon became known as the “Tobacco Trust,” given its near-monopoly on the cigarette market.

-The business was soon a target of regulators and was forced to dissolve due to its monopolistic nature.
-Interestingly enough, from the formation of the “Tobacco Trust” in 1890 until its dissolution in 1909, there were very few tobacco cards produced.
+The business soon became a target of regulators and was forced to dissolve due to its monopolistic nature.
+Interestingly enough, from the formation of the “Tobacco Trust” in 1890 until its dissolution in 1909, very few tobacco cards were produced.
 Given the lack of competition, there was no need for incentives to help promote cigarette sales.

 The Golden Era Of Baseball Cards (1909-1915)

-While there is really no official classification for the era following the lull in production for tobacco cards between 1890 and 1909, some I’ve seen refer to it as the “Golden Era” of cards, and I’m going with that.
+While there is no official classification for the era following the lull in tobacco card production between 1890 and 1909, some I’ve seen refer to it as the “Golden Era” of cards, and I’m going with that.

-I’m also providing a reference to the great work of David Cycleback, a baseball collector who uses this terminology.
-I highly suggest checking out his blog for some fantastic work on the subject.
+I’m also referencing the great work of David Cycleback, a baseball collector who uses this terminology.
+I highly suggest checking out his blog for some fantastic work.

-Tobacco companies were back at it again following the breakup of American Tobacco Company.
+Tobacco companies were back in business following the breakup of the American Tobacco Company.
 The landmark set of the era is the fabled T-206 set, issued from 1909 to 1911.

-The cards are often referred to as the “White Border Set,” given the white border surrounding the lithograph of each player.
+The cards are often referred to as the “White Border Set,” given the white border surrounding each player’s lithograph.

 Issuance of the T206 cards caused a near-mass hysteria at the time of release.